-For further information on the tip-tilt hardware, please see document XXX.
+For further information on the tip-tilt hardware, please see the document "Trolley Electronics Design Description".

-For further information on the tip-tilt test software, please see document XXX.
+For further information on the tip-tilt test software, please see the document "Trolley Software Functional Description".

 1 Introduction

 The delay line trolley introduces an optical delay into the science beam by transporting a catseye longitudinally through the delay line pipe.
 The pipe specification allows the pipe to have lateral excursions from its centreline of up to 5mm, hence as the trolley moves along the pipe the return beam will experience shear that changes as a function of trolley position.
 Natural subsidence of the pipe will also change the shear.
 If left unchecked, this shear will cause a reduction in the science beam fringe visibility and possibly loss of fringe counts by the metrology system.